BonesTheGhost/WebPG/README.md

 - Added in the ability to calculate wind speed based on terrain threat level.
 - Added in the various control clocks for weather and wind calculations.
 - Added 'nextToMap' function for travel choice results.
+- Added in the icons to the choices section.
+- Re-imported the consoleStyling and adapted it to basically work with the current build.
 ======================================================================